 How to serve this Chocolate Self-Saucing Pudding

-There are several different things you can serve this pudding with:
+There are several different ways you can serve this pudding:

 - Vegan vanilla ice cream.